arguseyes/argus-eyes/readme.md

 The `run-script` option differs from `wait-for-script` in that it's only executed once, after any `wait-for-script` and `wait-for-delay`.

+Multiple scripts will be executed in the order: global, page, component.

 Internally, the contents of the file are passed as a string to the [`Function()` constructor](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function),